FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles

-The main problem with \ac{FT} is that the perturbed examples are not necessarily counterfactual examples, since changing the prediction of a single tree $\mathcal{T}$ does not guarantee a change in the prediction of the full ensemble $\mathcal{M}$.
+The main problem with \ac{FT} is that the perturbed examples are not necessarily counterfactual examples, since changing the prediction of a single tree $\mathcal{T}$ does not guarantee a change in the prediction of the full ensemble $f$.
 Figure~\ref{fig:approxensemble} shows all three perturbed examples generated by \ac{FT} for a single instance.
 In this case, none of the generated examples change the model prediction and therefore none are valid counterfactual examples.

-\if Given $x \in X$, FT first identifies the set of trees which result in the original prediction, $\mathcal{M}^{y} \subset \mathcal{M}$ and enumerate all leaves in $\mathcal{M}^{y}$ leading to the alternative prediction.
-Each one of these leaves is based on a path from the root of the tree, so following any one of these paths provides FT with an opportunity to find an example that will land in a leaf where the prediction is not $y$.
-For each condition in each of these paths, FT perturbs $x$ such that it satisfies the condition.
-If the perturbed version also changes the The result is one perturbed version of $x$ for every path where the class label of the leaf node is not $y$.
-For each of these perturbed versions, FT checks if it changes the overall prediction from $\mathcal{M}$.
-FT chooses $\bar{x}$ as the version with the shortest distance to $x$ where $\mathcal{M}(\bar{x}) \neq y$. \fi
+Figure~\ref{fig:approxensemble} shows how FOCUS and FT handle an adaptive boosting ensemble using a two-feature ensemble with three trees.
+On the left is the decision boundary for a standard tree ensemble; the middle visualizes the positive leaf nodes that form the decision boundary; on the right is the approximated loss $\widetilde{\mathcal{L}}_{pred}$ and its gradient w.r.t. $\bar{x}$.
+The gradients push features close to thresholds harder and in the direction of the decision boundary if $\widetilde{\mathcal{L}}$ is convex.